pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 -- rename a column
 ALTER TABLE houses RENAME st TO state;

--- rename a table
-ALTER TABLE Houses RENAME TO houses;
 ```

 See the columns in the house's table again.